 Like a blocked field goal returned for a touchdown in football, instead of going up 3-0 all of a sudden you're down 7.
-Based off these rough figures, after 30 years of making at least $21,000 more as a Physical Therapist then a nurse would, she would finally break even.
-For the next 30 years Lauren will have to make 21,000 more than a RN before she breaks even.
-Age 56.
+Based off these rough figures, after 30 years of making at least $21,000 more as a Physical Therapist my wife will finally break even.

 Unless… we pay off her loans as fast as possible.

 Q: What is your take, is community college a better choice?